threatrix/threat-agent-scan/README.md

-# Threat Agent GihHub Action
+# Threat Agent GitHub Action
 GitHub action for scan repository using threat-agent docker image.
 Can be incorporated in GitHub workflow as a separate step or as a part of reusable workflow.
 See example below.